NeXt-Warning-System/documentation/xws-contact-api/design/api.md

 -> UpdateReason - denotes reason for last contact update -> CancelDate - denotes time and date contact was removed from the system.
 Should be represented using [ISO 8601 standard](https://www.gov.uk/government/publications/open-standards-for-government/date-times-and-time-stamps-standard).
 Can be null.
--> CancelReason - denotes reason for removal of contact
+-> CancelReason - denotes reason for removal of contact -> Locations - list of locations registered to the contact via a uniqueID -> uniqueID
+    -> LocationType
 ~~~~

 Possible additions